- 1 About Lucio Fontana

 To ensure that all the components were kept the same as the originals for authenticity purposes, the show’s curators sought assistance from the Fondazione Lucio Fontana.

 Because of his groundbreaking artistic efforts, Fontana, born in Rosario, Argentina, to Italian immigrant parents, built a well-respected reputation for himself as the father of spatialism, launched in 1947, which many agree led to the immense growth of contemporary art.

 It is widely accepted by students of art and professionals in the field that Fontana’s most pertinent works came much later in his career, once he had completely figured out the concept of spatialism and started producing his world-famous canvases.

-Fontana dedicated a large portion of his career exploring the concepts of light, the cosmos, space and the void.
-Because of his efforts, his works inspired a new breed of artists and even changed how other professionals conceived sculpture, painting, and space.
-This exhibition is accompanied by a catalog that presents the most recent research regarding Fontana’s works.
+Fontana dedicated a large portion of his career exploring various artistic concepts.
+His efforts and works inspired a new breed of artists and even changed how other professionals conceived sculpture, painting and space.

 In the later years of his life, Fontana focused on staging his work in numerous shows that honored him around the world.
 He also became increasingly interested in the idea of purity achieved in his last white canvases.